-- Quality: When holding this outfit, it definitely gives me the “quality” feel because of the high-quality cork and being such a lightweight rod.
-The rod itself is a great addition to anyone's quiver for a backup or for new anglers looking to get started in fly fishing on the right foot.
+- Quality: When holding the Orvis Encounter rod series, it definitely gives me the “quality” feel because of the high-quality cork and being such a lightweight rod.
+The rod itself is a great addition or a great start to anyone's quiver and a great backup for new anglers looking to get started in fly fishing on the right foot.
 Though this rod is imported, it doesn't have the cheaper feel of most other affordable imported beginner outfits.
-The construction and finishing are done to the highest standard, even on Orvis' most affordable fly rod, although they're not suitable for the hardcore angler.
+The construction and finishing are done to the highest standard, even on Orvis' most affordable fly rod—although they're not suitable for the hardcore angler.

 - Versatility: The wide range of fly rods available in the Encounter fly combo series lends versatility to this fly rod combo.
 It can be used effectively to fish in saltwater, freshwater, small rivers, large water bodies, and warm water conditions.
 The combo can be used to accurately place dry flies or heavy streamers when I fish for a range of species.
 This fly rod really excels in the trout park situation.
 For anglers who are going to be fishing in stocked locations and are just starting out, this is an ideal outfit.

-- Use Case: I have no trouble going after trout and the different bass like peacock, smallmouth, largemouth, and white bass, as well as redfish, catfish, and grass carp.
+- Use Case: I have no trouble within the Orvis Encounter Rod Series going after target species like trout and the different bass like peacock, smallmouth, largemouth, white bass, salmon, and steelhead, as well as redfish, catfish, and grass carp.
 The combo is ideal to play fish in shallow, fast-moving water and deep pools without letting large trout snap off.
 When my students are using this outfit, we are usually in a situation where the trout are anywhere from 1lb to 5lbs.
 This outfit, specifically the 5WT 9’0, is perfect for those situations.
 Some students are more comfortable with throwing streamers while others would rather throw nymph rigs under indicators.
 It’s super versatile for the beginner and for anyone wanting to get started in the sport of fly fishing.